Other Mobility Opportunities

 Reimbursement of travel expenses

-Students nominated for stays abroad under inter-government agreements (both quota breakdown and selection procedure) are in most cases entitled to reimbursement of travel costs.
+Students nominated for stays abroad under intergovernmental agreements (including both quota breakdown and selection procedures) are, in most cases, entitled to reimbursement of travel costs.

-Transport costs are reimbursed by MŠMT through universities.
+MŠMT reimburses transport costs through universities.
 Travel costs are reimbursed in the form of a refund once every six months of the calendar year.
-The nominated applicant must submit a refund application to the FSV UK's International Office, together with any other necessary documents (in Czech only), no later than 10 working days after the arrival back home from their stay abroad.
+The nominated applicant must submit a refund application to the FSV UK International Office, along with any other necessary documents (in Czech only), within 10 working days of their return home from their stay abroad.

-Entitlement to reimbursement of travel is not allowed for all types of inter-government contracts.
-Where a specific offer published on the website of the Academic Information Agency is accompanied by the comment "MŠMT does not cover travel fees" this means that the student cannot actually apply for reimbursement through FSV UK's International Office.
-Neither Charles University nor FSV currently have any own financial resources from which to reimburse travel costs in these cases.
+Entitlement to reimbursement of travel is not allowed for all types of intergovernmental contracts.
+Where a specific offer published on the website of the Academic Information Agency is accompanied by the comment "MŠMT does not cover travel fees", this means that the student cannot apply for reimbursement through FSV UK's International Office.
+Neither Charles University nor FSV currently have its own financial resources from which to reimburse travel costs in these cases.

 Contact person at FSV